danpeirce/xpress-pic18f46k42/README.md

 ![](images/no_roam_s.jpg)

+## Autocalibrates when in Roam mode

+Will autocalibrate the sensors if in Roam mode.
+For meaningful results the robot should be sitting over a black tape line.
+The robot will spin to the left and right sweeping the sensors over the line so that normalized readings can be calculated.

 ## Pull up on RX2/RB7

 A 10 Kohm pull up resistor was added to RX2 for better reliability when USB cable is not attached.